prajvalhl/Vue/Notes/Notes.md

     },
   };
   ```
-- `Watcher` - we can put a watcher on a variable and if that thing changes, it'll notify you.
+- `Watcher` - It was added in Vue3 and we can put a watcher on a variable or array and if that thing changes, it'll notify you.
 Once we get the notification, we can run a method or something like that.
 - Using the property `watch`, inside we can give any variables to keep a watch on.
+- The watcher function's parameter get's the changed variable content which can be accessed using that variable name.
   ```js
   watch: {
     someVariable: function(msg){